Fall Term (Year 1 Students)

 FN 9888B – Seminar in Food and Nutritional Sciences

 FN 9444B – Advances in Clinical Nutrition – An intensive review and critical evaluation of the current medical nutrition management of diverse disease conditions in different stages of the life cycle.

 FN 9666B – Community Nutrition and Program Planning – Advanced study of the principles and practice of community nutrition and education.
 Based on an understanding of the impact of public policy and social determinants on health, students will explore concepts of health promotion, program planning and evaluation, and current public health priorities.

 It is expected that on weekdays when classes are not scheduled students will be available for dedicated research work and internship preparation.

 FN 9822 – Thesis in Foods and Nutrition – Students in the Thesis Stream will be required to research and write a thesis in one of the five areas of practice emphasized by the program: clinical nutrition, community nutrition, foodservice administration, food science, or leadership and management.
 Preparation for thesis research will begin early in the first term and will intensify in the second term of the first year when each student in this stream will undertake a half course devoted to thesis project design and planning.
-Each student will work closely with a faculty advisor to develop a thesis topic, submit an ethics proposal, collect and analyze data, and write the thesis.
-Together, the student and advisor will draft a learning contract that will make explicit the expectations for the terms of the thesis development.
+Each student will work closely with a faculty supervisor to develop a thesis topic, submit an ethics proposal, collect and analyze data, and write the thesis.
+Together, the student and supervisor will draft a learning contract that will make explicit the expectations for the terms of the thesis development.
 The student will submit and defend the thesis by the end of the fifth term.

 Fall Term Course OutlinesFN9111A – Food and Nutritional Policies and Regulations